View of the helmet's feedport.

 In order to eat or drink, the astronaut would remove the feedport's

-cover, revealing a small hole with
+cover, revealing a small

-drink water via a water gun
+able to drink water via a water gun

 whose tip passed through the hole and eat food from containers with a similar